7 Ways You Can Toddler Proof Your Windows

 As a result, thousands of children seriously hurt themselves by falling out of windows every year, which is why parents need to be vigilant and work to ensure their child is safe.

-It’s impossible to remove all the windows from your home, and it’s equally impossible to spend every second of every day watching your child.
+It’s impossible to remove all the vinyl windows in Mt Pleasant, SC from your home, and it’s equally impossible to spend every second of every day watching your child.
 As such, you need to consider preventative measures to ensure that your home is as safe as it can be.

-One of the most effective ways to stop your toddler from opening a window and clambering out is to lock them simply.
-You can then take the key away and let your child play, safe in the knowledge that they won’t be able to open your windows and make mischief.
+One of the most effective ways to stop your toddler from opening a window and clambering out is to lock them.
+You can then take the key away and let your child play, safe knowing that they won’t be able to open your windows and make mischief.
 If your windows are old, and the lock is stiff or doesn’t work, then we can support you in finding replacement windows that will look great on your property and keep its inhabitants from causing trouble!

 Crank windows are popular with homeowners because they’re incredibly easy to use.
-All you have to do is turn the handle, and they’re either open or closed.
-Which is great, except that your toddler can do that too.
+All you have to do is turn the handle, and they’re either open or closed, which is great, except that your toddler can do that too.
 They’ll probably think it’s a fun game!
-If you like your crank windows but want to keep your curious toddler safe, then simply take the crank handle off to ensure that they can’t open them.
-Remember where you put it so that you can reattach it the next time you want to open your windows and let in some fresh air.
+If you like your crank windows but want to keep your curious toddler safe, then take the crank handle off to ensure that they can’t open them.
+Remember where you put it to reattach it the next time you want to open your windows and let in some fresh air.

 Keeping toddlers safe around windows is a key concern for most parents.
-If you’re a homeowner with a toddler, or you just want to find out more about our range of services, then call 843.572.9727 or contact us here.
+If you’re a homeowner with a toddler or just want to find out more about our range of services, call 843.572.9727 or contact us.
 One of our experts will be more than happy to discuss your needs and help you find the windows, doors, shutters, or even a sunroom that suits them.
 The result will be a safe, comfortable home you can feel proud of.